 • Granular insights: These tools offer detailed information about jitter fluctuations, enabling administrators to pinpoint jitter-related issues and take targeted actions to address them.

-• Real-time monitoring: Jitter monitoring tools often provide real-time data updates and visualizations, allowing administrators to monitor jitter fluctuations as they occur.
+• Real-time monitoring: Jitter monitoring tools often provide real-time data updates and network visualizations, allowing administrators to monitor jitter fluctuations as they occur.

 Cons: